antzGames/libGDX-cameraShake/README.md

 It is that simple.
 No dependencies or gradle configuration needed.

-A runnable demo is included.
-A screenshot is below.
+A runnable demo is included and can be accessed on itch.io: https://antzgames.itch.io/camera-shaker-demo

 ![alt text](https://github.com/antzGames/libGDX-cameraShake/blob/master/cameraShake.PNG "Configurable Camera Shake for libGDX")